octopus-network/octopus-docs/src/general/octopus-overview.md

 ## Overview of Octopus Network

-Octopus Network is a brand new multichain network born to serve application specific blockchains, aka Appchain.
+Octopus Network is a brand new multichain network born to serve application-specific blockchains, aka Appchain.
 Octopus Network provides flexible and affordable leased security, out-of-box cross-chain interoperability, one-stop infrastructure, and a ready-to-be-engaged community for the appchains.

 ![Octopus Network Architecture](./Octopus_Architecture.png)

-The full name of abbreviations in the architecture diagram.
+The full name of abbreviations in the architecture diagram:

 | Abbreviations | Full Name  |
 |------|------|